DSPsleeporg/ecc/README.md

 ```bash
 (ecc-env) $ pip install .
 ```

+With good internet connection, the whole installation should be finished in about 10 minutes.

 Now you are ready to use ecc.
 To check that the installation was successful, launch python interpreter and type the following command:
 ```python